 - 1 to 2 tablespoons butter or vegetable cooking oil

 - Soak the almonds in hot water for 10 minutes to loosen the skins.
 Press each almond between your thumb and index finger so the skin splits and can be removed.

-- In a food processor, mix the almonds, coriander, onion, and ginger and garlic pastes and grind to form a smooth paste.
+- In a food processor, mix the almonds, coriander, onion, ginger, and garlic pastes and grind to form a smooth paste.
 Add salt to taste, then lemon juice and mix well.

 - In a large bowl, pour the paste and yogurt over the chicken and mix well to coat all the pieces.
 Cover and allow to marinate in the refrigerator for 24 hours.